Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 Perhaps need configurable template for cookbook creation options.
 Ticket open on Berkshelf right now.
 Should have templates in git to control berkshelf generate behaviour.
 Person in Oregon will hopefully right this.

 What about Windows support?
 Mischa T. will help spearhead this.
 Have more issues with Test Kitchen and Vagrant than with Berkshelf on Windows.
 Opscode will be making Windows a first-class platform citizen with Chef over the next year.

+## What will we do now?
+What needs to happen next?

+Start bundling the api endpoint into Chef.
+Improve Windows support.